hyperledger/indy-hipe/text/wallets/README.md

 Since wallets are a major vector for hacking and cybersecurity issues, casual or fuzzy wallet requirements are a recipe for frustration or disaster.
 Divergent and substandard implementations could undermine security more broadly.
-This argues for as much design guidance as possible.
+This argues for as much design guidance and implementation help as possible.

 Wallets are also a unit of identity portability--if an identity owner doesn't like how her software is working, she should be able to exercise her self-